phalcon-orphanage/docs/en/reference/whats-next.rst

 Increasing Performance: What's next?
 ====================================
-Get faster applications requires refine many aspects: server, client, network, database, web server, static sources, etc. In this chapter we highlight scenarios where you can improve performance and how detect what is really slow in your application.
+Get faster applications requires refine many aspects: server, client, network, database, web server, static sources, etc.
+In this chapter we highlight scenarios where you can improve performance and how detect what is really slow in your application.

 Profile on the Server
 ---------------------
 Each application is different, the permanent profiling is important to understand where performance can be increased.
-Profiling gives us a real picture on what is really slow and what do not.
+Profiling gives us a real picture on what is really slow and what does not.
 Profiles can vary between a request and another, so it is important to make enough measurements to make conclusions.

 Profiling with XDebug